 Students admitted to the Honors Program may apply to join the Research Scholars program.
 Research Scholars work with faculty mentors on research projects in their chosen field.
 The research culminates in a senior thesis that students present during the spring of their senior year.
 Special scholarships are available for Research Scholars.

 Students who enter the FSBM Honors Program are expected to join the Business Honors Student Association as well as the student organization in their major.
 For more information about the FSBM Honors Program and the Research Scholars Program, please contact Dr. Lynne Andersson, Director, FSBM Honors Program, 106E Speakman Hall, 215-204-5088, or Charles Allen, Associate Director, FSBM Honors Program, 106F Speakman Hall, 215-204-8122, or visit the website at www.fox.temple.edu/honors.

 All freshmen in the Fox School of Business and Management are part of a learning community.
 Courses within the community typically include the "Law in Society" (Law 1001) and "Computer and Applications" (CIS 1055) classes, which are scheduled in a block and may be taken together by students as a group.

 Beta Gamma Sigma

 The Gamma Chapter of Beta Gamma Sigma, the national honorary business fraternity, was installed in the Fox School of Business and Management in March 1935.
-Membership is limited to seniors who are in the upper 10 percent of their class and juniors in the upper 7 percent of their class.
+Membership is limited to seniors and juniors who are in the upper 10 percent of their class.
 The members of Beta Gamma Sigma are elected on the basis of high scholarship.
 Eligible students will be notified by mail in March and invited to attend a special induction ceremony in April.
 Please contact Charles Allen at 215-204-8122 for more information.